IgniteUI/igniteui-xplat-docs/doc/en/components/data-grid-row-paging.md

 ---
-title: $PlatformShort$ Data Grid | Row Paging | Infragistics
+title: $Platform$ Data Grid | Row Paging | Infragistics
-_description: View Infragistics' $PlatformShort$ grid component's custom Pager component which was designed to take in an array of data and output portions of that data as a page.
+_description: View Infragistics' $Platform$ grid component's custom Pager component which was designed to take in an array of data and output portions of that data as a page.
 View the $ProductName$ table demos!
-_keywords: $PlatformShort$ Table, Data Grid, row, paging, $ProductName$, Infragistics
+_keywords: $Platform$ Table, Data Grid, row, paging, $ProductName$, Infragistics
 mentionedTypes: ['Grid']
 ---

-# $PlatformShort$ Row Paging
+# $Platform$ Row Paging

 Row Paging is not currently implemented within the $ProductName$ Data Table / Data Grid itself however by switching the data source dynamically you can achieve similar results.